hemachandramenni07/prism-ai-research-agent/README.md

 # 🔐 Environment Variables

-Prism may require API credentials depending on the AI model configuration. (ie. llm API key )

-Create a file named:
+Prism may require API credentials depending on the AI model configuration. (i.e: llm API key ) NOTE : In this AI agent Model I mainly used the Google Gemini i imported the gemini framework from langchain Create a file named:

 ```text